Proxmox VE vs. KVM: What’s the Real Difference and Which One Should You Use?

 What is KVM (Kernel-based Virtual Machine)?

-KVM is not a complete platform—it’s a Linux kernel module that turns your Linux machine into a type-1 (bare-metal) hypervisor.
-It allows you to run multiple isolated virtual environments (VMs), and it’s the engine under the hood for many Linux-based virtualization platforms—including Proxmox itself.
+KVM is not a complete platform; it’s a Linux kernel module that turns your Linux machine into a type-1 (bare-metal) hypervisor.
+KVM enables the operation of multiple isolated virtual environments (VMs) and serves as the underlying engine for numerous Linux-based virtualization platforms, including Proxmox itself.

 Key Traits of KVM: